-With just over 200 bikes, PikeRide is Colorado Springs’ first-ever integrated bike share system, providing a healthy, active form of moving around the greater city center.
+With just over 200 bikes, PikeRide is Colorado Springs’ first-ever fully integrated bike share system, providing a healthy, active form of mobility for the greater city center.

 Who runs PikeRide?

 PikeRide is a program of Downtown Ventures, a 501c3 charitable nonprofit that serves as the programmatic arm of Downtown Partnership.
 Visit the Downtown Partnership website to see all the great things we are doing.
 Bikes and software services are provided through BCycle, operating in nearly 40 cities nationwide.

 How do I become a PikeRide member?